-Unlike in other DBMSs, it is allowed in Firebird and Interbase to use as many TFDTransaction components associated with one connection as you need.
-In our application, we will use one common read transaction for all directories and transaction logs and one write transaction for each directory/log.
+Unlike most other DBMSs, Firebird allows as many TFDTransaction components as you need to associate with the same connection.
+In our application, we will use one common read transaction for all primary and secondary modules and one write transaction for each dataset dataset.

-In our application, we will not rely on starting and ending transactions automatically and that is why Options.AutoCommit = False, Options.AutoStart = False and Options.AutoStop = False in all transactions.
+We will not rely on starting and ending transactions automatically and that is why Options.AutoCommit = False, Options.AutoStart = False and Options.AutoStop = False in all transactions.

 Datasets